Crossing The Chasm: Embracing A New Programming Language

 The Tech Chorus DevOps Platform

-- IT engineering - primarily deals with hardware and networking infrastructure
+- IT Engineering: Focused on hardware and networking infrastructure.

-- System administration - responsible for managing servers in the rack, data center or at a colocation service
+- System Administration: Responsible for managing servers in racks, data centers, or colocation services.

 Implement The RSA Algorithm